SQA Planning and Delivering Training Sessions to Groups @ SCQF 6

 Introduction

 This course is a great introduction to teaching.
-On successful completion, delegates will recieve an SQA certificate that allows them to deliver training to groups.
+On successful completion, delegates will receive an SQA certificate that allows them to deliver training to groups.
 Some examples include; In-house training to staff; Life Guard Trainers, First Aid Trainers.

 This course is suitable for those who aspire to a training role, or who expect to have training responsibilities as part of their future career.